SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-4-2-complex-conditions-exam-problems/exam-problems/trip/trip.md

   - **Summer** – **40%** of the budget.
   - **Winter** – **80%** of the budget.
 - If **more than 1000 BGN** – somewhere in **Europe**.
-  - Upon travelling in Europe, regardless of the season, the programmer will spend **90% of the budget**.
+  - Upon traveling in Europe, regardless of the season, the programmer will spend **90% of the budget**.

 ## Input Data